elarmust/PHP-Server-Framework/README.md

 git clone https://github.com/elarmust/PHP-Server-Framework.git
 ```

-Copy docker-examples to docker and modify the docker-compose.yml according to your needs.
+Copy docker-examples to docker.
 ```
 cp docker-examples/* docker/
 ```
+You may modify the Dockerfile and docker-compose.yml according to your needs.

 Before the Docker container is started, rename config-example.json to config.json and edit config.json with valid MySQL connection information.
 If you've renamed any of the containers, be sure to reflect these changes in the following commands.